-This policy defines the circumstances and procedures by which university-owned dogs, cats, horses, and ornamental fish no longer needed for university research or teaching (collectively “research animals”) may be offered for adoption as pets.
+This policy defines the circumstances and procedures by which University-owned dogs, cats, and horses no longer needed for University research or teaching (collectively “Research Animals”) may be offered for adoption as pets.

 Access to animal facilities managed by the Division of Animal Resources (DAR) requires authorization from DAR management.